aron-hoogeveen/energy-consumption-reporter/README.md

 There are two main ways to use this project:

 1. Use the decorator to test a function.
-You can proved the amount of times it has to run as a parameter.
+You can provide the amount of times it has to run as a parameter.

 ``` python
 @EnergyTest.energy_test(2)